 The first Next Generation report was launched in 2009 in Pakistan.
 This was followed by two more reports on youth voice in the country, each focusing on a different area of interest.
 Due to the report’s success, the research has since been replicated in Nigeria, Bangladesh, Tanzania, the UK, and Ukraine.
 Each of these reports was launched in reaction to a pivotal time in that country’s history and ensured the views of young people were reflected in national and international dialogues.

-There is currently work underway in the Gulf States, Egypt, and South Africa, and we are beginning Next Generation research projects in Turkey and again in the UK.
+There is currently work underway in the South Africa, Turkey and Kenya, as well as a second phase of research in Tanzania.
+May 2017 will also see a new Next Generation UK report.
 The Next Generation series will continue to grow and contribute the insightful views of young people to international conversations.

 How are youth perecptions gathered?